Volograms/vol_libs/README.md

 ### Using Libraries in your Projects

-* Volograms libraries are designed to be dropped directly into a C/C++ project, or may be compiled as a static or shared library.
+* Volograms libraries are designed to be dropped directly into a C/C++ project, or may be compiled as a static or shared library, or as web assembly (WASM).
-* For vol_av you will also need to link against the FFmpeg dynamic libraries.
+* To play volograms that use external WebM or MP4 video textures you need to use vol_av.
+This links against the FFmpeg dynamic libraries. _Web players do not use vol_av or FFmpeg_.
 * `#include vol_av.h` or `#include vol_geom.h` and call interface functions from those headers.
 * Library functions are documented in the header files.
 * You can also generate API documentation using Doxygen.
 To do so install Doxygen, and invoke `doxygen` from the main directory of the repository.